 1. Check your mailbox or front porch for a notification card from us or from our network operator, APA Group (click here to download an example).
+Sometimes this notification card is left in your meter box.
 These cards will tell you what's caused your outage and will provide you instructions on next steps.

 2. If you can't find any of our notification cards on your property, please contact our Gas Supply Faults hotline on 1800 898 220 for more information.
 Calling this hotline will advise you of any wider supply outages in your area, and you'll also be put in touch with our network operator, APA Group, for further assistance.

 What to do if you smell gas

 If you smell gas in the street or on your property before or including the gas meter, you should call the Gas Leaks and Emergency services on 1800 GAS LEAK (1800 427 532) to locate and repair the leak.
 If however, you believe the leak to be after the meter on a section of pipe work connecting your appliances, or on the appliance itself, you should contact a licensed gas fitter to rectify the problem.
 Remember, any person undertaking work involving gas must be appropriately licensed.

 Inside your home

 If you smell gas inside your building or home: